Wallaby: Etymology and terminology

 The name wallaby comes from Dharug walabi or waliba.
 Another early name for the wallaby, in use from at least 1802, was the brush-kangaroo.

 Young wallabies are referred to as "joeys", like many other marsupials.
 Adult male wallabies are referred to as "bucks", "boomers", or "jacks".
 Adult female wallabies are referred to as "does", "flyers", or "jills".
 A group of wallabies is called a "mob", "court", or "troupe".
 Scrub-dwelling and forest-dwelling wallabies are known as "pademelons" (genus Thylogale) and "dorcopsises" (genera Dorcopsis and Dorcopsulus), respectively.

 General description

 Although members of most wallaby species are small, some can grow up to approximately two metres in length (from the head to the end of the tail).
-Their powerful hind legs are not only used for bounding at high speeds and jumping great heights, but also to administer vigorous kicks to fend off potential predators.
+Their powerful hind legs are used not only for bounding at high speeds and jumping great heights, but also to administer vigorous kicks to fend off potential predators.
 The tammar wallaby (Notamacropus eugenii) has elastic storage in the ankle extensor tendons, without which the animal's metabolic rate might be 30–50% greater.
 It has also been found that the design of spring-like tendon energy savings and economical muscle force generation is key for the two distal muscle–tendon units of the tammar wallaby (Macropus-Eugenii).
 Wallabies also have a powerful tail that is used mostly for balance and support.